Drawsko Pomorskie

 Drawsko Pomorskie (until 1948 Drawsko; Dramburg) is a town in the West Pomeranian Voivodeship, in northwestern Poland.
 It is the administrative seat of Drawsko County and the urban-rural commune of Gmina Drawsko Pomorskie.
 As of December 2021, the town has a population of 11,292.
-It is home to the Drawsko Training Ground, one of the largest training areas in Poland.
+It is home to the Drawsko Training Ground, one of the largest military training areas in Poland.